dotnet/runtime/docs/workflow/testing/mono/testing.md

 * Build and run library tests against iOS.
 See instructions for [Testing iOS](../libraries/testing-apple.md)

-# Test with sample program
+# Running the Mono samples
 There is a HelloWorld sample program lives at
 ```
 $(REPO_ROOT)/src/mono/netcore/sample/HelloWorld